Liouville quantum gravity as a mating of trees: Quantum surfaces

-In analogy with Lemma~\ref{lem::h_spaces_orthogonal}, we have the following orthogonal decomposition for $H(\strip)$: \begin{lemma} Let $\CH_1(\strip)$ be the subspace of $H(\strip)$ which consists of functions which are constant on vertical lines of the form $u+[0,i\pi]$ for $u \in \R$ and let $\CH_2(\strip)$ be the subspace of $H(\strip)$ which consists of functions which have mean zero on all such vertical lines.
+In analogy with Lemma~\ref{lem::h_spaces_orthogonal}, we have the following orthogonal decomposition for $H(\strip)$: \begin{lemma} Let $\CH_1(\strip)$ be the subspace of $H(\strip)$ which consists of functions which are constant on vertical lines of the form $u+[0,i\pi]$ for $u \in \R$ and let $\CH_2(\strip)$ be the subspace of $H(\strip)$ which consists of functions which have a common mean on all such vertical lines.
 Then $\CH_1(\strip)$ and $\CH_2(\strip)$ give an orthogonal decomposition of $H(\strip)$. \end{lemma} \begin{proof} This follows from the same argument as in the proof of Lemma~\ref{lem::h_spaces_orthogonal}.
 Alternatively, the result can be deduced from Lemma~\ref{lem::h_spaces_orthogonal} using the conformal invariance of the Dirichlet inner product and the map $\psi$ defined above. \end{proof}

 In analogy with the case of a free boundary GFF on $\h$, we can use Lemma~\ref{lem::strip_spaces_orthogonal} to sample a free boundary GFF on $\strip$ in two steps by first sampling the Brownian motion which determines its averages on vertical lines and then sampling independently its orthogonal projection onto $\CH_2(\strip)$.
-We can fix the additive constant for $h$ through its projection onto $\CH_1(\strip)$.
+We can fix the additive constant for $h$ by taking the additive constant for its projection onto $\CH_2(\strip)$ to be so that its average on $[0,\pi i]$ vanishes and then fixing the additive constant for its projection onto $\CH_1(\strip)$ in some way to be specified.
 This will be useful in Section~\ref{subsec::surfaces_strips_cylinders} below where we will want to sample a Poissonian collection of fields on $\strip$.